 -

-Eight of the original Eurostar trains (TMST) introduced when Eurostar first started in 1994 have been refurbished and designated e300 - a reference to its 300km/h top speed.
-This is no mere change of the seat covers, it's a completely new interior, making them almost indistinguishable from the brand-new e320 trains - the much larger cafe-bar area is one difference.
-Like the new e320s, the refurbished e300 trains feature free WiFi in all classes, power sockets at all seats, and USB sockets as well as power sockets in 1st class.
+Eight of the original Eurostar trains (TMST) introduced when Eurostar first started in 1994 have been refurbished and designated e300 - a reference to its 300 km/h top speed.
+This was no mere change of the seat covers, it's a completely new interior, making them almost indistinguishable from the newer e320s - the much larger cafe-bar area is one difference.
+Like the e320s, the refurbished e300 trains feature free WiFi in all classes, power sockets at all seats, and USB sockets as well as power sockets in 1st class.

 -